 Happily, the growing popularity of Portuguese tarts has led to a range of Irish bakeries and supermarkets stocking the delicious pastries.
 While it is almost impossible to match the perfection of the bakeries of Lisbon, the entrants on our list manage to make some pretty good Portuguese tarts to satisfy any cravings you might have between visits to Portugal!

-In this post, we share the best Portuguese tarts (pasteis de nata) in Dublin in 2022.
+In this post, we share the best Portuguese tarts (pasteis de nata) in Dublin.

 Map of Portuguese Tart (Pasteis De Nata) Bakeries